rustformers/llm/README.md

 # `llm` - Large Language Models for Everyone, in Rust

-`llm` is an ecosystem of Rust libraries for working with large language models - its built on top of the fast, efficient [GGML](./crates/ggml) library for machine learning.
+`llm` is an ecosystem of Rust libraries for working with large language models - it's built on top of the fast, efficient [GGML](./crates/ggml) library for machine learning.

 ![A llama riding a crab, AI-generated](./doc/img/llm-crab-llama.png)